-While the advertisement was popular early on; it ran for 6 years straight (2004-2010).
-Towards the end of the commercial’s lifecycle – people would flip to the next channel.
-It served its purpose, performed well at first, and then kept running – even after people were ‘over it’.
+While the advertisement was popular early on, towards the end of the commercial's lifecycle - people would switch to the next channel as it already served it's purpose.
+The commercial performed very well at first, and then kept running - even after people were 'over it'.

-Track these essential metrics to monitor the success of your daycare ads.
+Track these essential metrics to monitor the success of your childcare ads.

 Today, advertisements aren’t only commercials.
 Digital advertising has expanded to a host of online promotions.
-Easily gain new families by highlighting your center through social media, Google, and more.
+Easily gain new families by highlighting your centre through social media, Google, and more.

 - Google (search – PPC/SEO) ads